Lymphatic Drainage Massage

 For Aromatherapists or Massage Therapists.

-Please note that there are circumstances where we accept lay-people on this course - please ask for details
+Please note that there are circumstances where we accept those with no prior experience on this course - please ask for details

 This Course is also available as distance-learning.

 Studies commence at 10.00 a.m. and finish at 5.00 p.m.